HCL-TECH-SOFTWARE/lib-tcp-server/README.md

 To make use of this library add the TC `tcpServerLib.tcjs` as a prerequisite of the executable TC for your Model RealTime application.

-Note that the TC `tcpServerLib.tcjs` is designed to be built as a prerequisite of an executable TC and will reuse some of the TC properties from that executable (using the topTC variable).
-Here is an example of such a TC property:

-`
-tc.compileArguments = topTC.compileArguments || '$(DEBUG_TAG)';
-`

 Note that the TC `tcpServerLib.tcjs` is designed to be built only as a prerequisite of an executable TC.
 It will automatically reuse some of the TC properties from the top executable by calling `TCF.getTopTC()`.
 Here is an example of such a TC property:

 `